Zambrone

-Zambrone (Calabrian: Zambrònë) is a comune (municipality) in the Province of Vibo Valentia in the Italian region Calabria, located about 60 km southwest of Catanzaro and about 9 km northwest of Vibo Valentia.
-As of 31 December 2004, it had a population of 1,803 and an area of 14.4 km2.
+Zambrone (Calabrian: Zambrònë) is a town and comune (municipality) in the Province of Vibo Valentia in the region of Calabria in southern Italy, located about 60 km southwest of Catanzaro and about 9 km northwest of Vibo Valentia.
+It has 1,766 inhabitants.

-Zambrone borders the following municipalities: Briatico, Parghelia, Zaccanopoli.
+Zambrone borders the municipalities of Briatico, Parghelia, and Zaccanopoli.

 The town was home to southern Italy's first water park, Aquapark di Zambrone, prior to its closure in 2007.

+Demographics

+As of 2026, the population is 1,766, of which 48.9% are males, and 51.1% are females.
+Minors make up 17.2% of the population, and seniors make up 24.0%.

+Immigration

+As of 2025, immigrants make up 7.6% of the population.
+The 5 largest foreign countries of birth are Romania, Argentina, Russia, Germany, and the United Kingdom.